Ohio Code 3313.41 – Disposal of real or personal property – acquisition of real property

 The property may be donated to an eligible nonprofit organization that is located in this state and is exempt from federal income taxation pursuant to 26 U.S.C. § 501(a) and (c)(3).
 Before donating any property under this division, the board shall adopt a resolution expressing its intent to make unneeded, obsolete, or unfit-for-use school district property available to these organizations.
 The resolution shall include guidelines and procedures the board considers to be necessary to implement the donation program and shall indicate whether the school district will conduct the donation program or the board will contract with a representative to conduct it.
 If a representative is known when the resolution is adopted, the resolution shall provide contact information such as the representative’s name, address, and telephone number.

-After adoption of the resolution, the board shall publish, in a newspaper of general circulation in the school district or as provided in section 7.16 of the Revised Code, notice of its intent to donate unneeded, obsolete, or unfit-for-use school district property to eligible nonprofit organizations.
-The notice shall include a summary of the information provided in the resolution and shall be published twice.
-The second notice shall be published not less than ten nor more than twenty days after the previous notice.
-A similar notice also shall be posted continually in the board’s office.
+After adoption of the resolution, the board shall continually post in the board’s office notice of its intent to donate school district property that is unneeded, obsolete, or unfit for use to eligible nonprofit organizations.
 If the school district maintains a web site on the internet, the notice shall be posted continually at that web site.

 The board or its representatives shall maintain a list of all nonprofit organizations that notify the board or its representative of their desire to obtain donated property under this division and that the board or its representative determines to be eligible, in accordance with the requirements set forth in this section and in the donation program’s guidelines and procedures, to receive donated property.